patduc38/strava_api/README.md

 A flask based server to display analyse Strava data

 ## Introduction
-The Strava dashboard tool aims to use your strava tool to display your own dashboard, an analysis
+The Strava dashboard tool aims to use your strava tool to display your own dashboard.
+It provides some functionalities that are available only in the strava premium version but also some additional functionalities that are not available from strava web/mobile app.

 ## Installation/access
-if you want to have a try, you can send me a message (patduc38@gmail.com) and I'll provide you the url of a running site.
+if you want to give it a try, you can send me a message (patduc38@gmail.com) and I'll provide you the url of a running site.
+Though fully functional, this is a very first experimental deployment running on a modest raspberry device so it should not be able to face hundred/thousand of simultaneous connections, it's why I don't publish the server url
 This iniital version is on french only, I may add english langage as well in the next version

 **TODO: explain hos to setup the server**